The Hill -- Equilibrium/Stability, an environmental report put out by The Hill, makes the following claims:

 Nearly 2 million new cases of pediatric asthma every year may be caused by a traffic-related air pollutant, a problem particularly important in big cities around the world, according to a new study published today.
 The study is the first to estimate the burden of pediatric asthma cases caused by this pollutant in more than 13,000 cities from Los Angeles to Mumbai.

-"Our study found that puts at risk of developing asthma and the problem is especially acute in ," Susan Anenberg, a co-lead author of the article and a professor of environmental and at the George Washington University, said.
+"Our study found that nitrogen dioxide puts children at risk of developing asthma and the problem is especially acute in urban areas," Susan Anenberg, a co-lead author of the article and a professor of environmental and occupational health at the George Washington University, said.
 "The findings suggest that clean air must be a critical part of strategies aimed at keeping children healthy."

 Examining the link in this last quote, we go to the paper in The Lancet entitled Long-term trends in urban NO2 concentrations and associated paediatric asthma incidence: estimates from global datasets.
 What do we find here?